 Tornadoes / Thunderstorms

 Your Emergency Services Division takes severe weather preparedness very seriously.
-Since severe weather is the Number 1 potential widespread risk to Washtenaw County residents and businesses, storm preparedness activities takes top priority over everything else that we do.
+Since severe weather is the Number One potential widespread risk to Washtenaw County residents and businesses, storm preparedness activities take top priority over everything else that we do.
 As StormReady accredited coordinators for the National Weather Service Skywarn Spotter program, we are engaged in numerous severe weather related activities year round.

 Your Emergency Services Division conducts several Skywarn Spotter training programs every year.
 The courses are held throughout the community at the beginning of every severe weather season.
 The presentations are free of charge and are open to anyone at least 18 years old who is interested in being trained on severe weather recognition, reporting and protection procedures.

-The basic course is one and one half hours long, and Skywarn Spotter identification codes are issued to all who complete the training.
-Washtenaw County currently has approximately 500 trained:
+This course is one and one half hours long, and Skywarn Spotter identification codes are issued to all who complete the training.
+Washtenaw County currently has approximately 300 trained:

 - Amateur radio operators